holonk/retail-calendar/README.md

 * And `LeapYearStrategy.Restated` is selected, the first week is not included in any month.
 * And `LeapYearStrategy.DropFirstWeek` is selected, the last week is not included in any month.
+* And `LeapYearStrategy.AddToPenultimateMonth` is selected, the extra week is added to the 11th month

 This option has no effect on 52 week years.